Cola di Rienzo: Tribune of Rome

-Cola governed the city with a stern justice which was in marked contrast to the previous reign of license and disorder.
-As a result of his leadership, the tribune was received at St. Peter's with the hymn Veni Creator Spiritus, while in a letter the poet Petrarch urged him to continue his great and noble work, and congratulated him on his past achievements, calling him the new Camillus, Brutus and Romulus.
-All the nobles submitted, though with great reluctance; the roads were cleared of robbers; some severe examples of justice intimidated offenders; and the tribune was regarded by many as the destined restorer of Rome and Italy.
+Cola governed the city with a stern justice, which was in marked contrast to the previous reign of license and disorder.
+As a result of his leadership, the tribune was received at St. Peter's with the hymn Veni Creator Spiritus, while in a letter, the poet Petrarch urged him to continue his great and noble work, and congratulated him on his past achievements, calling him the new Camillus, Brutus and Romulus.
+All the nobles submitted, though with great reluctance; the roads were cleared of robbers; some severe examples of justice intimidated offenders, and the tribune was regarded by many as the destined restorer of Rome and Italy.

 Attempt to unify Italy

-In July, in a sonorous decree, he proclaimed the sovereignty of the Roman people over the empire, but before this he had set to work upon his task of restoring the authority of Rome over the cities and provinces of Italy, of making the city again caput mundi.
+In July, in a decree, he proclaimed the sovereignty of the Roman people over the empire.
+But before this he had set to work on restoring the authority of Rome over the cities and provinces of Italy, of making the city again caput mundi.
 He wrote letters to the cities of Italy, asking them to send representatives to an assembly which would meet on 1 August, when the formation of a great federation under the headship of Rome would be considered.
-On the appointed day a number of representatives appeared, and Cola issued an edict citing Louis IV, Holy Roman Emperor and his rival Charles IV, Holy Roman Emperor, and also the imperial electors and all others concerned in the dispute, to appear before him in order that he might pronounce judgment.

-On the following day, the festival of the unity of Italy was celebrated, but neither this nor the previous meeting had any practical result.
-Cola's power, however, was recognized in the Kingdom of Naples, whence both Joan I of Naples and her bitter foe, Louis I of Hungary, appealed to him for protection and aid, and on 15 August with great pomp he was crowned Tribune.
+On the appointed day, a number of representatives appeared, and Cola issued an edict citing the Holy Roman Emperor Louis IV and his rival Charles of Luxembourg, and also the imperial electors and all others concerned in the dispute, to appear before him in order that he might pronounce judgment.
+The following day, the festival of the unity of Italy was celebrated, but neither this nor the previous meeting had any practical result.
+Cola's power, however, was recognized in the Kingdom of Naples, and both Joanna I of Naples and her rival claimant of the throne of Naples, Louis I of Hungary, appealed to him for protection and aid, and on 15 August with great pomp he was crowned Tribune.
 Ferdinand Gregorovius says this ceremony "was the fantastic caricature in which ended the imperium of Charles the Great.
-A world where political action was represented in such guise was ripe for overthrow, or could only be saved by a great mental reformation."
+A world where political action was represented in such guise was ripe for overthrow or could only be saved by a great mental reformation."